VisaLisa/visalisa.github.io/_posts/2018-07-10-product-manager.md

 ---
 layout: blogpost
 comments: true
-title: Making the jump to Product Manager
+title:Making the jump to Product Manager
 subtitle: "I made the career change from operations to PM"
 lang: pt
 date: 2018-07-25